 Now in 2020 the corporate bullies have pushed me into action, ideas have landed in my lap, and I have a new sense of purpose knowing I can use my other talents to make the world a better place.
 Despite not being sure how to lose myself of so much inventory without taking a great financial loss, the pandemic has allowed me to ship out hundreds of toys to children who are also at home with their working parents.
 I stopped feeling guilty for this, because it will help me move quicker to a new project.
 There is value in providing children with quality toys.
 Yet, I am grateful that at some point I will be able to focus on other areas in my life.

 So as I sit at home waiting out the pandemic and packing so many toys, I keep my dream of more meaningful work for myself alive each day.
+It will come…Find meaning in your pandemic circumstances, somehow.
+This will hopefully be temporary!

-I don’t know how long I have had post-traumatic stress disorder.
-I first started addressing the main symptom of numbing the emotional pain in 1990.
-This means that this August I will have been actively trying to get beyond PTSD for thirty years.
-It wasn’t until some years after 1990 that I was officially diagnosed.
-This was because it became clear that although I wasn’t numbing my pain, I still lived with other symptoms, including anxiety, depression, negative self-talk or obsessive worrying, being easily startled (especially if awoken), frequently feeling emotionally overwhelmed whether in crowds, at home, or in groups, difficulty making even small decisions (subconsciously fearing unknown consequences), difficulty dealing with anyone who was or could be angry with me, difficulty speaking out for fear of retribution, and for many years hiding myself from movies, news media, or books that might include information or scenes on rapes.
+These other symptoms included anxiety, depression, negative self-talk or obsessive worrying.
+I was easily startled (especially if awoken), frequently feeling emotionally overwhelmed whether in crowds, at home, or in groups.
+I also had difficulty making even small decisions (subconsciously fearing unknown consequences), difficulty dealing with anyone who was or could be angry with me, difficulty speaking out for fear of retribution.
+Furthermore, for many years hiding myself from movies, news media, or books that might include information or scenes on rapes.

 I also tried as hard as I could to hide my anxiety or sadness to my kids.
-I knew children can sense a lot, so I put a conscious effort into smiling, being positive, and pretending to be brave and without fears of simple societal contact.
-I had always shared smaller feelings, because I wanted them to see one parent who could express a range of emotions naturally, and as my kids grew, I began to share more of the feelings I was ashamed of.
+Because children can sense so much, I put a conscious effort into smiling and being positive.
+I pretended to be brave and without fears of simple societal contact.
+I had always shared smaller feelings, because I wanted them to see one parent who could express a range of emotions naturally.
+As they kids grew, I began to share more of the feelings I was ashamed of.
 I came out to my daughter as a rape survivor when she was about sixteen, and I have yet to share much with my son.

 I hid all my assaults from my parents and friends, and once I stopped numbing my pain, I still only told certain people who were safe to me.
-I knew intellectually that I should not feel ashamed of anything that had happened to me, but I did not know how to voice it.
-But I taught my children that people do and will care about their feelings, so with the right people, it is safe and healthy to express one’s sadness, disappointment, frustration, etc. It is also good to learn to move on after facing a setback.
+I knew intellectually that I should not feel ashamed of anything that had happened to me.
+But I did not know how to voice it.
+I was deeply ashamed.
+I taught my children that people do and will care about their feelings.
+With the right people, it is safe and healthy to express one’s sadness, disappointment, frustration, etc. It is also good to learn to move on after facing a setback.

 According to the National Center for PTSD, about half of all women will experience a traumatic event in their lives, and many of these women will subsequently live with PTSD.
 Traumatic events are also common among men and transgender people.
 Those who develop PTSD from a traumatic event can experience debilitating symptoms, while for others, the symptoms are less severe.
 Some people never experience PTSD from a traumatic event.
 This could be because they have the emotional tools to deal with what happened, but it also could be something about how their brain is wired – something even the experts cannot yet explain.

 You may think that I had lousy parents, but I believe they did the best that they could with the tools they had while I was a young child.
-Despite not providing me with certain tools required for emotional, physical, and spiritual health, I learned these tools quickly in my twenties (it was like I took an intense course to overall well-being), and by my thirties I was able to provide my children with these tools only because my parents gifted me a sense of drive and a will to survive.
+Despite not providing me with certain tools required for emotional, physical, and spiritual health, I learned these tools quickly in my twenties.
+It was like I took an intense course to overall well-being!
+And by my thirties I was able to provide my children with these tools only because my parents gifted me a sense of drive and a will to survive.

 Recently I had the experience that someone seemed to think I was a project they could fix.
 This was because they had witnessed some of my raw emotion and knew I had trauma in my life.
 But living with PTSD does not mean someone needs fixing, especially someone who has actively been working on growing past their obstacles for so many years.

-Additionally, I had a young child, and had I become a professor, I would have had to leave her for someone else to raise, which I didn’t want to do.
-I felt a grave ownership and will to make sure she would not be raped at sixteen, not have her first drink at nine or have regular blackouts by the age of thirteen.
-I knew my parents were good people, but somehow those are a few of the milestones of my childhood.
+Additionally, I had a young child.
+Had I become a professor, I would have had to leave her for someone else to raise.
+But I couldn’t do this.
+I felt a grave ownership and will to make sure she would not be raped at sixteen, not have her first drink at nine, or have regular blackouts by the age of thirteen.
+My parents were good people, but somehow those are a few of the milestones of my childhood.
 I just couldn’t let something like that happen to my daughter.

 My last dramatic amount of growth came because I needed to find something more for myself.
 My kids were older, which allowed me more time.
-I found taiko, which has helped me shed more grief in three years than I could ever have imagined when I picked up my first pair of bachi and hit the drum.
+I found taiko, which has helped me shed more grief in three years than I could ever have imagined when I picked up my first pair of bachi and hit a drum.
 The #metoo also movement inspired me to speak out.
 I hoped that my story could help others with their grief and sorrow.